-Many metallic materials can suffer embrittlement in hydrogen gas environments.
+Many metallic materials can suffer embrittlement in environments containing hydrogen gas.
 These include steels (especially high strength steels), stainless steel, and nickel alloys.

-Steels used in hydrogen pipeline service should have a maximum hardness of approximately 22 HRC (Hardness Rockwell C) or 250 HB (Hardness Brinell).
+Steels used in hydrogen - containing gas pipeline service should have a maximum hardness of approximately 22 HRC (Hardness Rockwell C) or 250 HB (Hardness Brinell).
 This hardness limit is approximately equivalent to a tensile strength limit of about 116 Kpsi (800 MPa).
 Welds should also have a maximum hardness of 22 HRC or 250 HB.
-It shall be noted that the welded zone is often harder and therefore more susceptible to embrittlement than the base metal
+It shall be noted that the welded zone is often harder and therefore more susceptible to embrittlement than the base metal.